MattyStacks/vscode-sieve-language-support/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests to improve the Sieve language support.

 ## Release Notes

+### 1.1.0
+Vscode Web Support
+- Allows the extension to be installed on the web.
+- Github Codespaces
+- VS Code Server

 ### 1.0.0